 The Quilt Guild of Greater Victoria is a 501(c)(3) non-profit organization.
 Our purpose is to provide a common organization of persons who love quilts and to educate the public about the history and artistry of quilt making.

-The Guild also enjoyed a fun time at their booth at Makerís Fest hosted by the Victoria Public Library in July.
+The Guild also enjoyed a fun time at their booth at Makerís Fest hosted by the Victoria Public Library.
 Children of all ages were able to create a unique quilt block with glue and paper demonstrating how a few triangles and squares can turn out so differently for everyone.

 Each year the Guild hosts a childrenís sewing day during the summer where sewing and finishing a project like a pillow case, book bag, or zipper case comes with the help from the members.
 In May, the Guild hangs a sampling of modern and traditional quilts, wall hangings, wearables, and miscellaneous projects at the Victoria Public Library with the hope that these items bring joy to the library patrons.
 The Guild also displays a different quilt each month atthe IBC Bank on Navarro.